heronvitor/wex/README.md

 ```
 ### Code Architecture
 It has been made using a tree layer architecture: data access layer, business and presentation layer.
 The architecture was chosen because is allow the separation of responsabilities, facilitates tests using dependecy injections and is not too complex.

-## Known issues
-The currencies names repeats between countries, so I'm going to change the primary key and the endpoint to use the country information too.